 While we know the advantages and values of technologies like AI, RPA, IoT (or likes) to the business, are these being sold a bit too much?
 Are business users really getting the advantage or value-add which eases their life or are they stuck in this technology race?
 Are these innovative technologies being used as an R&D item, solving a technical problem and not addressing a business issue?

-While conducting Digital Transformation workshops with some of my clients recently, these were the questions which were floating in my mind after the first few sessions.
-During the workshop, we were also discussing the possible improvement areas in business for factors like efficiency, quality, customer satisfaction etc.
+While conducting Digital Transformation workshops with some of my clients recently, these were the questions that were floating in my mind after the first few sessions.
+During the workshop, we were also discussing the possible improvement areas in business for factors like efficiency, quality, customer satisfaction, etc.

-RPA POC was immediately proposed by technical lead.
-Data team lead asked about how will the correctness of data be taken care as the team is doing that manually and there are no rule-based or pattern-based corrections.
-And that’s where the discussion went into a different direction.
+RPA POC was immediately proposed by the technical lead.
+The data team lead asked about how will the correctness of data be taken care as the team is doing that manually and there are no rule-based or pattern-based corrections.
+And that’s where the discussion went in a different direction.

 Keep delivering value!!